marshallflax/vision/README.md

   * A central Git repository allowing users to synchronize their repositories with each other.
   * Provides an easy-to-use web interface allowing people to view the contents of repositories without installing anything on their local machines.
   * This essay is available at <https://github.com/marshallflax/vision/blob/main/README.md>
+    * The actual text (which I typed into VSCode) is available at <https://github.com/marshallflax/vision/blob/main/README.md?plain=1>
+    * The origin of each line of the file is available at <https://github.com/marshallflax/vision/blame/main/README.md>
 * MarkDown
   * Simple punctuation which adds structure to a text document.
     * Lines which begin with `#`, `##`, `###`, `####` become headings in a table-of-contents.